LADCode2021/pp4-burger-bar/README.md

 * Test empty values in all fields on index.html/contact.html (except date and time which are enforced)

 I tested all fields individually as empty fields and all fields raised an error asking the user to fill in the field.
-This did raise the issue that I didn't actually want the special_requests field to have to have a value.
-To correct this I add null=True and blank=True to the CharField in models.py and re-migrated to the database.

 * Test valid email address on index.html/contact.html